duncanleung/duncanleung.com/src/drafts/2020-05-15-serverless-securing-authenticate-lambda-api-endpoints.md

     - Used by microservices
     - Not to be consumed by client app

-## secure APIs in API Gateway with API Keys
+## Secure APIs in API Gateway with API Keys

 - API keys and usage patterns are designed for rate limiting individual clients rather than authentication and authorization
 - give clients access to APIs included in the usage plan, but only at an agreed-upon request rate and quota